Rayoj/TechWord/README.md

 - Conducted further testing to ensure accuracy.

 ## 6. Building Documentation with Mintlify
-- Signed up on Mintlify and linked my GitHub account.
-- Started creating the API documentation on Mintlify, covering:
+i.
+Signed up on Mintlify and linked my GitHub account. ii.
+Started creating the API documentation on Mintlify, covering:
 - Introduction
 - Authentication
 - How to obtain an API key